Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Machine learning methods

 \subsection{Dataset}

-Snapshots of the simulation are output at intervals chosen such that the temporal correlation between adjacent frames is negligible.
-The gas density field $\rho_g$, gas velocity field $\vec{v}_g$, particle density field $\rho_p$ and particle velocity field $\vec{v}_p$ are used to train and validate the network.
-All of the fields are gridded on a $256^3$ mesh.
-(The gas fields are natively gridded; the particle data is mapped to the same grid.)
-The first two serve as inputs and the later as outputs of the network.
+Snapshots of the simulation described above are used as the training set of the model.
+The temporal separation between the frames is chosen to be long enough so that adjacent frames are uncorrelated.
+The gas density field $\rho_g$, gas velocity field $\vec{v}_g$, particle density field $\rho_p$, and particle velocity field $\vec{v}_p$ are used to train and validate the network.
+All fields are gridded on a $256^3$ mesh.
+(The gas fields are natively gridded; the particle data is mapped to the same grid).
+The first two serve as the model's inputs, and the latter as outputs. \revOneEdit{The particles are gridded because our network architecture and data augmentation techniques (See \S\ref{sec:ml_model}, \S\ref{sec:ml_training} for details) work on gridded inputs and outputs only.}